jacobkap/crimebythenumbers/docs/subsetting.md

 #> [1] "cat" "dog" "2"
 ```

 Above we made a vector with the values "cat", "dog" and 2 (without quotes) and it added quotes to the 2.
-Since everything must be the same type R automatically converted the 2 to a string of "2".
+Since everything must be the same type, R automatically converted the 2 to a string of "2".

 ## Logical values and operations

 We also frequently want to conditionally select certain values.
 Earlier we selected values indexing specific numbers, but that requires us to know exactly which values we want.
 We can conditionally select values by having some conditional statement (e.g. "this value is lower than the number 100") and keeping only values where that condition is true.
-When we talk about logical values we mean TRUE and FALSE (in R you must spell it in capital letters).
+When we talk about logical values we mean TRUE and FALSE - in R you must spell it in capital letters.

 First we will discuss conditionals abstractly and then we will use a real example using data from the FBI to make a data set tailored to answer a specific question.